AbsoluteBinary/Pirate-Rts/Assets/TerrainGridSystem/README.txt

 Version history
 ---------------

+Version 20.0
+- API: added two new events: OnEnter, OnExit
+- API: added cell.visibleAlways which overrides the visibility based on visibleByRules (defaults to false)
+- API: added "filter" delegate parameter to CellGetNighbours() which will invoke your method before using the cell

 Version 19.3
 - Use "Disable Mesh Generation" option for server only mode
 - Changing topology now reverts scale to default if needed